cyrichardson/docs-common/api-guide-template/general-api-info/role-based-access-control.rst

      - Role permissions
    * - lbaas:admin
-     - This role provides Create, Read, Update, and Delete permissions in Cloud Load Balancers, where access is granted.
+     - This role provides Create, Read, Update, and Delete permissions in |product name|, where access is granted.
    * - lbaas:creator
-     - This role provides Create, Read and Update permissions in Cloud Load Balancers, where access is granted.
+     - This role provides Create, Read and Update permissions in |product name|, where access is granted.
    * - lbaas:observer
-     - This role provides Read permission in Cloud Load Balancers, where access is granted.
+     - This role provides Read permission in |product name|, where access is granted.

 .. _rbac-available-multi-roles: